scc-digitalhub/docs/user/docs/tasks/workflows.md

 ### Create

-Click `CREATE` and a form will be shown:
+Click `CREATE` and a two-step form will be shown:

 ![Workflow form](../images/console/workflow-form.png)